Building a Platform for

 Key Takeaway

 Clear product framing turns abstract ideas into fundable outcomes.
-Clarifying the festival’s purpose, audience made the concept legible to stakeholders
+Clearly communicating the festival’s purpose and audience makes the concept more legible to stakeholders.

 Lowered Submission Hesitation